JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>The indexing framework allows to access information about files content without loading them to memory and parsing.</link-summary>

 ## Indexes

 The indexing framework provides a quick way to locate specific elements, e.g., files containing a certain word or methods with a particular name, in large codebases.